Excrepts from the Interview w/ Mika Magazine

 Two weeks ago you were In Sofia for a gig with Yuvigi.
 Did you enjoy the concert?
 How was the night?

 It was really intense, like it’s every-time with Phase‘s concerts.
-Your country has embraced us from the very first moment… People were every single moment with us and let them selves go carried away to our output and we elevated altogether as a result… You know in a show people trust ourselves and give us the authority to be in power position… I could use the microphone like another Wizard of Oz and cast pure suggestion on them… So basically if I am way that fucked in the head I can manipulate them or use them for narcissistic supply, like simply enjoying having them worshipping us… But this is not the case with Phase at all and I want to believe it really shows… I’d really like to think we are doing a great job in being a useful tool by providing food for thought, that people busy surviving the cruel social reality don’t have the time to gather for themselves.
-Soon enough we are launching our new website where we can engage in conversations on big matters with our audience and people who are walking with us… Sofia’s audience is really something and we’ve developed a special bond with it over the years… In places where people are going through hardship they just don’t find reassurance in an iPod, a Luis Vuiton, alcohol, drugs, casual sex, and I don’t know what else to trick themselves into forgetting their, and their fellow being’s struggle and pain… They’re not full on in entertaining their misery so to speak.
-So they reach out for healthy outlets to express their concerns, discuss, have fun and celebrate their existence… Rock concerts are called to replace that communal feeling churches were supposed to provide without deteriorating simply to comparing clothing conventions for instance, like how it happens nowadays in there.
-That’s what happened for the most of them and us in there, that night… We touched them and they touched us as well… And in terms of feedback I’ll simply mention that it was really a great honour having parents bringing their daughters to take pictures with us and sign posters for them, we felt that we’re doing something really important.
+Your country has embraced us from the very first time.
+The audience shared each moment with us being very receptive, and it all felt so connected.
+It was one of the nights that it actually works.
+You see you need to gain the audiences trust for them to open up and let the energy flow.
+I’d really like to think we are doing a goof job in being a useful tool by providing food for thought, and can be like that resourceful friend that always has these food recommendations for books and films, that people busy living a busy life don’t always have the luxury to find the time and gather for themselves.
+Soon enough we are launching our new website where we will be able to engage in conversations on various matters with our audience.
+Sofia‘s audience is really something and we’ve developed a special bond with them over the years.
+In places where people are going through hardship like Greece or Bulgaria, they just don’t find reassurance in an iPhone, designer clothes, alcohol, drugs, casual sex, and I don’t know what else to trick themselves into distracting from their predicament.
+They’re not full on in entertaining their misery so to speak.
+So they reach out for healthy outlets to express their concerns, discuss, have fun and celebrate their existence.
+Rock concerts are called to replace that communal feeling churches were supposed to provide without deteriorating simply to comparing clothing conventions.
+That’s what happened for the most of them and us in there, that night.
+I feel we really touched them.
+And in terms of feedback I’ll simply mention that it was really a great honour having parents bringing their little ones to take pictures with us and have sign posters signed for them, we felt that we’re doing something really important.

 January 2013